thoth-tech/ThothTech-Documentation-Website/src/content/docs/Products/OnTrack/Documentation/Front End Migration/Migration/PROJECTS_INDEX_MIGRATION_INVESTIGATION.md

 The legacy AngularJS implementation still exists in the repository and includes the following files:

-- `index.coffee`
+- index.coffee
-- `index.tpl.html` (if present)
+- index.tpl.html (if present)

 As long as these legacy files remain, both AngularJS and Angular implementations may coexist.

 ## Responsibilities of the Parent State

-The `projects/index` parent state provides shared context for all project-related child states.
+The projects/index parent state provides shared context for all project-related child states.
 Its responsibilities include:

-- Loading the project using the route `projectId`
+- Loading the project using the route projectId
 - Resolving the associated unit
-- Resolving the current user’s role
+- Resolving the current user's role
-- Setting the global application view context to `PROJECT`
+- Setting the global application view context to PROJECT
-- Exposing `project`, `unit`, and `unitRole` to child states
+- Exposing project, unit, and unitRole to child states

 These responsibilities are fully implemented in the Angular version and mirror the legacy behaviour.